rfonascimento/salsify-condition-editor-ui/README.md

 - [x] Import datastore.js and create typings file ~20m
 - [x] Display data table - ~10m
 - [x] Create generic table component to showcase table data.
 Main purpose is to separate concerns and don't bloat main application file - ~40m
-- [x] Create operator mapper handler to enable filtering for each operator type and add unit tests since it has specific logic rules
+- [x] Create operator mapper handler to enable filtering for each operator type and add unit tests since it has specific logic rules ~1h
-- [x] Create Filter component
+- [x] Create Filter component - ~2h
-- [x] Use Filter component in application and adapt current application logic
+- [x] Use Filter component in application and adapt current application logic - ~1h
-- [ ] Add unit tests and test the overall application
+- [ ] Add unit tests and test the overall application.
+Tests were only added to operator mapper handler.
+Reason: time constraints
-- [ ] Support UI/UX concept
+- [x] Support UI/UX concept - ~1h
-- [ ] TBD

 ### Architectural decisions
 - Table component is generic, currently it displays Products but it can display any type of data